MartyEz/reverseShell/README.md

 - Port Scanner : http://127.0.1.1/root/goscan

-The server.go file is the attacker program which wait a connection from a client.
+The server.go file is the attacker program which waits a connection from a client.
 The client.go file is running on the target and connects to the server.

 After getting an etablished connection, server.go wait cmds on stdin and send it to the connected client.